alice-biometrics/onboarding-ios/README.md

 ### Trial

 If you want to test the technology without integrate it with your backend, you can use our Sandbox Service.
 This service associates a user mail with the ALiCE Onboarding `user_id`.
-You can create an user and obtain its `USER_TOKEN` already linked with the email.
+You can create a user and obtain its `USER_TOKEN` already linked with the email.

 Use the `SandboxAuthenticator` class to ease the integration.